MontrealAI/AGI-Alpha-Node-v0/README.md

   <img src="https://img.shields.io/badge/Branch%20Protection-Enforced-111827.svg?style=flat-square" alt="Branch Protection" />
 </p>

 > The AGI Alpha Node is the production chassis that sovereign operators deploy to harvest $AGIALPHA yields, prove ENS custody, command intelligence swarms, and exercise absolute owner authority.
-Every surface is instrumented, reproducible, and ready for high-stakes mainnet labor.
+This runtime is the machine that bends economic gravity—fully observable, deterministic, and prepared for the highest-stakes mainnet labor.

 ---